vespa-engine/sample-apps/vector-streaming-search/README.md

 ## Query and ranking examples
 The following uses [Vespa CLI](https://docs.vespa.ai/en/vespa-cli.html) to execute queries.
-Use `-v` to see the curl equivalent using HTTP api.
+Use `-v` to see the curl equivalent using HTTP API.

 ### Exact nearest neighbor search
 <pre data-test="exec" data-test-assert-contains='"totalCount": 3'>